iifl-logo

 a.
 Statutory Auditors:

 M/s.
-Sunil K Sharma & Associates, Chartered Accountants, Chandigarh (Firm Reg.
-No. 029335N) were appointed on 28 September, 2019 as Statutory Auditors of the Company for a term of 5 years to hold the office from the conclusion of 26 Annual General Meeting till 31st Annual General Meeting of the Company to be held in the year 2024.
+K N S G & Co.
+LLP, Chartered Accountants, New Delhi (Firm Registration No. 025315N/N500106), were appointed as the Statutory Auditors of the Company for a term of five (5) consecutive years at the 31st Annual General Meeting held on 4th June, 2024.
+They shall hold office from the conclusion of the 31st AGM until the conclusion of the 36th AGM of the Company to be held in the year 2029.

 b.
 Secretarial Auditors:

-The company has received the Secretarial Audit Report in the prescribed Form MR-3 and the same is marked with this report as ANNEXURE- I. However, there are certain observations and the same are mentioned in the Secretarial Audit, which are self-explanatory and therefore, do not call for any further explanation or comments from the Board under Section 134(3) of the Companies Act, 2013.
+The company has received the Secretarial Audit Report in the prescribed Form MR-3 and the same is marked with this report as ANNEXURE- I. The audit report is self-explanatory and therefore, do not call for any further explanation or comments from the Board under Section 134(3) of the Companies Act, 2013.

 c.
 Internal Auditor: